bossanova808/MediaCopier/Readme.md

 Once that is all done, it's best wipe your NUC so you can start clean next time.
 MediaCopier doesn't delete stuff, so if you just keep updating your traveler machine it will overflow at some point.

-#### NOTES
+### NOTES

 If something goes wrong or whatever, or you decide you want to add another show/movies to the copy list, just run update again and it essentially will resume from where it left off (that is, it knows the previously copied stuff exists so it will skip it)

 A very comprehensive log is written to `/results/mediacopier.log`

 ### KNOWN ISSUES

 Many, but mainly:
-- Does not deal with specials in a specials/season 0 folder (it used to, but needs work, not quote sure what to do here )
+- Does not deal with specials in a specials/season 0 folder (it used to, but needs work, not quite sure what to do here )
 - Will choke if your naming is dodgy (and by dodgy I mean any different to the above really - so currently no 1x06 support for example)
 - Do not use special characters in show folders, like 'Agents of S.H.I.E.L.D.' - just use a folder named Agents of SHIELD instead
 - If you run an update, then another a few days later and some of your episodes have been replaced with higher quality copies, you'll end up with both qualities on the destination.
 I have plans to fix this at some point.